ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Example of inconsistent configuration following a PATCH request.

 * Clarified invalid semantics of an iPATCH request.

+* Repositioned text from security to operational considerations.

 * Minor clarifications and editorial improvements.